lihy96/MeshSimplify/README.md

 ## Description

--- This is one the homework of Computer Graphics, a course in spring semester, 2016.
+-- This is the homework of Computer Graphics, a course in spring semester, 2016.

 -- You can download this project to complile by executing "make" command or test it by executing "main.exe [input.obj] [output.obj] [ratio]".